Romania and the euro: Preparing the changeover to the euro

 Disclaimer of the monetary policy instrument.
 Responsibility for monetary policy and exchange rate would pass to the European Central Bank, leaving Romania without the ability to control an important monetary policy instrument (the monetary policy interest rate) and giving up to the exchange rate, another instrument that contributes to adjusting the economy, especially during recessions.

 Convergence.
 In order to suffer a smaller cost from the currency changeover, the structural, real and institutional convergence must be as high as possible.
-Business cycles must be synchronized (periods of economic downturn and economic growth to be simultaneous in Romania and in the Eurozone).
+Business cycles must be synchronised (periods of economic downturn and economic growth to be simultaneous in Romania and in the Eurozone).
 In general, Romania is a quarter-lagged room against the Eurozone economy.
 Hence, the effects of the ECB's monetary policy will have an asymmetrical effect.
 The decision to change to the euro currency is not appropriate to the phase of Romania's economic cycle.

 Control of macroeconomics balances.
 Romania must maintain the balance of macroeconomics: in the private sector (low debt rate), in the budgetary sector (a low budget deficit) and in the external sector (a stable balance).

 An alternative instrument for interest rate and exchange rate.
 By renouncing the two instruments, Romania needs to find a substitute tool: economists usually recommend the flexibility of the labour market, the flexibility of wages and mobility of production factors.

 It is an exercise of will and power.
 The ambitious objective can bring Romania a solid, robust economy.
-Also, if Romania enters unprepared into the EU, the benefits will be smaller than the costs.
+Also, if Romania enters unprepared into the Euro Zone, the benefits will be smaller than the costs.

 The Committee for Preparing the Changeover to the Euro

 The Committee for Preparing the Changeover to the Euro at the National Bank of Romania was originally established in 2011.
-The committee's original scope was to work as an advisory body to analyze aspects related to euro adoption.
+The committee's original scope was to work as an advisory body to analyse aspects related to euro adoption.
 Another objective was to serve as a genuine platform for discussion and representatives of other public authorities were invited to attend its meetings.

 The Committee's present objective relays an in-depth, comprehensive analysis within the BNR and a strong relationship among board members with the heads of central bank departments, to keep them informed about the aspects related to euro adoption.
 The Committee keeps its initial role as a platform for discussion because it fosters an inter-institutional dialogue to raise awareness among competent authorities about the fiscal and structural reforms necessary to provide the Romanian economy more flexibility as they changeover to the Euro.

 The Committee's main topics of discussion are: